 Memorial weekend is not the start of tick season on Long Island, yet it is often the first weekend your lawn sees a full crowd while grass is tall enough to hide ankles.
 Guests bring dogs from out of town, kids cut corners through ivy, and someone always drags the cornhole set into the strip beside the hedge where you never stand alone in July.
 East End properties from Southampton to Greenport share the same pattern: the social calendar jumps faster than the mower schedule.

 This article pairs with our spring guide to tick and mosquito control and focuses on the week when you still have time to fix obvious edge habitat before cars fill the driveway.
+Read that guide for season-long program timing; use this walk when guests are already on the calendar.

 Edge walks that take ten minutes